sannat17/ConferenceManager/phase1/README.md

 Going back to the previous screen will return you to the dropdown shown in 2.1

 ######2.1.1.2 - Display all messages
-This function will display all the messages that have been sent to the user
+This function will display all the messages that have been sent to the user as well as the ID of the message being received.

 ######2.1.1.3 - Message all speakers
 This function will send a message to every user that is registered as a speaker.